mitchheard/watch-me/RECOMMENDATIONS_SYSTEM.md

-# AI-Powered Recommendations System
+# AI-Powered Recommendations Engine

 ## Overview

-The Watch Me app features an intelligent recommendation system that uses OpenAI's GPT-4o-mini to suggest personalized content from your watchlist.
-The system combines multiple strategies, smart data filtering, and robust fallback mechanisms to provide varied and relevant recommendations.
+The Watch Me app features an intelligent recommendations engine that uses OpenAI's GPT-4o-mini to suggest personalized content from your watchlist.
+The engine combines multiple strategies, smart data filtering, and robust fallback mechanisms to provide varied and relevant recommendations.

 ## How It Works